jacobp100/state-transitions/README.md

 It is possible to nest TweenState components, with all components animating, and child TweenState components will be hidden from their parents so you don't see duplicate elements.

+Should you need to, you can target elements tweening to and from via the classnames `tween-state-animating tween-state-animating-to` and `tween-state-animating tween-state-animating-from`.
+These can be overridden with the properties `animateToClassName` and `animateFromClassName`, respectively.

 # Animate In Out

 Adds transition in and transition out animations to a single element.
 Different from ReactCSSTransitionGroup in that it is designed for the one element, and not with inserting and removing child nodes.